tracybedrosian/Machine-Learning-Kaggle-Titanic/README.md

 ### 5. Impute missing values

+#### A. Embarkment
-#### A. Embarkment: Two passengers are missing data for place of embarkment, but we can determine that info based on their fare and class
+Two passengers are missing data for place of embarkment, but we can determine that info based on their fare and class

 ```
 full_data[c(62, 830), 'Fare']